 The tongue plays an important role in many sexual acts.
 In particular, it is crucial for oral sex.
-Tongue condoms are protective barriers that can prevent you from catching or transmitting sexually transmitted diseases (STDs) while engaging in oral sex.
+Tongue condoms are protective barriers that can prevent you from catching or transmitting sexually transmitted diseases (STDs) while having oral sex.

-A tongue condom, also known as a dental dam, is a thin latex or polyurethane barrier that goes between one partner’s mouth and the other’s genitals.
+A tongue condom, also known as an oral condom or dental dam, is a thin latex or polyurethane barrier that goes between one partner’s mouth and the other’s genitals.
 This barrier protects both partners from potentially infectious diseases that can be found in saliva and other body fluids.

 Why People Like Them